 The most exciting thing about a big Android update is getting to try all of the new show-stopping features that’ll change the way you’ll use your phone.
-Android 12, which releases in a few weeks on Pixel phones (3 and up) and just a select few other devices later this year, is interesting because, well, it doesn’t have a bunch of those.
+Android 12, which is now available on Pixel phones (3 and up), and coming to more devices later this year, is interesting because, well, it doesn’t have a bunch of those.

 The most obvious change, which is also the biggest incentive for most people to download Android 12, is Google’s new Material You design.
 The company says it’s the biggest design change in Android’s history.
 I agree that it’s significant, since it basically makes stock Android look like a really good custom launcher.
 There’s more color and more fun shapes throughout, and weirdest of all, widgets are officially a thing again.